CalebM1987/IL_NG911_Tools/README.md

 > Note: Each time a tool runs, a log file will also be created in the
 > `Logs` folder inside the `IL_NG911_Tools` folder.
 It may be useful to
 > include the log file when submitting the issue.

+### Issues and Enhancements

+if you run into an issue running these tools, please be sure to submit an issue to the GitHub page.
+Include as much information as you can including any error messages as that makes it easier to fix bugs.